 - So Why are Gaming Laptops So Expensive Next to Everyday Computers?

 What is a Gaming Laptop and How Does it Differ from a Regular Laptop?

 Basically, a gaming laptop is just like your regular laptop but contains more raw power.
-This is because all the hardware inside these laptops are meant for one job, playing games, which a regular laptop isn’t capable of.
+This is because all the hardware inside these laptops is meant for one job, playing games, which a regular laptop isn’t capable of.

 Other than playing games, these laptops are also capable of handling heavy work tasks such as video production, graphics design, programming, and more.